CloudNationHQ/az-cn-module-tf-acr/README.md

 ## Notes

-for the agent pool task, a personal access token with the repo scope is required
+For the agent pool task, a personal access token with the repo scope is required

-this configuration follows enterprise-scale principles for private link centralized private DNS zones
+This configuration follows enterprise-scale principles for private link centralized private DNS zones

-naming convention of resources have been established to support the right abbreviations, regular expressions using a dedicated module
+Naming convention of resources have been established to support the right abbreviations, regular expressions using a dedicated module

-comprehensive examples covering all usages can be found in the example directory
+Comprehensive examples covering all usages can be found in the example directory

 ## Authors